shlomid100/ansible/README.md

 docker inspect slave1 | grep IP

 # We can do SSH from master to slaves and run on it commands, For first time need to do it to all slaves as it's asking for fingerpring and we set yes, if not when later we use the
-# global ping to all slaves with inventory it will failed as it's not waiting for approve yes for fingerprint, user/pass for slave we set in Dockefile.slave in line: RUN echo 'root:root' | chpasswd
+# ansible-playboo.yml global ping to all slaves with inventory it will failed as it's not waiting for approve yes for fingerprint, user/pass for slave we set in Dockefile.slave in line: RUN echo 'root:root' | chpasswd
 # we can overcome it by few ways: in docker run add -e ANSIBLE_HOST_KEY_CHECKING=False, in Dockerfile add ENV ANSIBLE_HOST_KEY_CHECKING=False. just run befor ping:
-# export ANSIBLE_HOST_KEY_CHECKING=False, we can add host to known_hosts and thus no need permision like:
+# export ANSIBLE_HOST_KEY_CHECKING=False, OR we can add host to known_hosts and thus no need permision like:
 ssh root@slave1, ssh root@slave2